clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/acd-integration/cloud/add-odigo-integration.md

 2. If there already is an integration, click _Add integration_{:.doc-button}.
 3. In the **Odigo** tile, click _Add integration_{:.doc-button}.
 4. Enter a unique name for the new integration that identifies the data source.
+5. In the **Credentials** and **Contact data** sections, fill out all mandatory fields.
-5. (Optional) Configure the import of detailed break agent statuses:
+6. (Optional) Configure the import of detailed break agent statuses:
-- Check the checkbox **Import detailed break agent statuses**.<br>When importing break statuses, injixo will include information about the type of break taken.<br>Note: If you check this checkbox, you also need to update the {% link_new activity mapping | features/acd-integration/cloud/import-agent-status-data.md | #remap-external-system-activities %}.
+- Check the checkbox **Import detailed break agent statuses**.<br>When importing break statuses, injixo includes information about the type of break taken.<br>Note: If you check this checkbox, you also need to update the {% link_new activity mapping | features/intraday/map-external-status.md | #remap-already-mapped-external-statuses %}.
 - Enter your Odigo URL including the tenant ID.
 - Enter the username and password for the web service.
-6. Click _Save integration_{:.doc-button}.
+7. Click _Save integration_{:.doc-button}.

 ## Configure your Odigo integration